Is This Carpentry?

-Is this carpentry?
-Occasionally, as a carpentry contractor, your construction projects will require building things that are not made of wood, like concrete, for instance; or steel; or aluminum; or sheet-metal; or industrial plastics; or corrugated galvanized pipe.
-You can always pay someone to do the non-wood related tasks, but if you do the work yourself, you could save on subcontractor expenses while you learn the arts of working with new materials.
-You will discover that many of the same building concepts that apply to wood, also apply to other elements of construction.
+As a carpentry contractor, your construction projects may occasionally require carpentry beyond wood, like concrete, steel, aluminum, sheet metal, industrial plastics, or corrugated galvanized pipe.
+You can always pay someone to do the non-wood-related tasks, but if you do the work yourself, you can save on subcontractor expenses while you learn the art of working with new materials.
+You might discover that many of the same building concepts that apply to wood also work for other construction materials.

-One of my experiences working with new materials began in the summer of 1989, in Clifton, Virginia.
-As a small-job general contractor, I had established a two-year reputation for designing and building a wide variety of projects in the area.
-One afternoon, I received a call from Thomas Henderson, the president of a rural homeowner's association, expressing concern about a failing bridge, spanning a small creek, that provided the only access to the subdivision's seven homes and properties.
-The existing bridge was built using 4x12 oak planks, supported by I-Beams, supported by concrete abutments.
-The road leading up to, and away from, the bridge was made of #21A gravel.
-The creek was modest, but there were times during the year that it had been known to swell to levels above the bridge's surface.
+One of my experiences with the carpentry beyond wood concept began in the summer of 1989 in Clifton, Virginia.
+As a small-job general contractor, I had established a two-year reputation for designing and building diverse projects in the area.
+One afternoon, I received a call from Thomas Henderson, the president of a rural homeowner's association, expressing concern about a failing bridge - spanning a small creek - that provided access to seven homes and properties.
+The structure of the existing bridge consisted of concrete abutments - constructed on opposing banks of the stream - supporting steel I-Beams that spanned the width of the creek and supported the weight of the 4x12 oak planks used for the bridge's surface.
+The road leading to and from the bridge was #21A gravel.
+The creek maintained a steady flow most of the year, but after a heavy rain, it could swell to levels above the top of the bridge.

 Corrugated Galvanized Pipe